marvingarcia25/Sample-Canvas-Program/README.md

 # Simple-Canvas-Program
 This is a simple .Net Core 1.1 console application of a drawing program that enables the user to draw in a canvas(i.e draw a line, draw a rectangle, bucketfill).
 It uses xUnit for testing.

+This project was done using Test Driven Development.

 In a nutshell, the program work as follows:
  1. Create a new canvas